-Since 1954 the CSGA has awarded over $2.94 million in scholarships to caddies and other employees of CSGA member clubs.
-Your contributions are currently benefiting 46 young men and women receiving four-year awards while attending colleges and universities throughout the United States.
+Since 1954 the CSGA has awarded over $3.0 million in scholarships to caddies and other employees of CSGA member clubs.
+Contributions benefit as many as 50 young men and women receiving four-year awards while attending colleges and universities throughout the United States.

 The CSGA Scholarship Fund in honor of Widdy Neale is a 501(c)(3) non-profit organization, and all donations are tax-deductible.